luanvvk/javascript-training/README.md

 * [Vercel] To be Updated later

 - - -
-Special thanks to my mentor Mr. Minh Tran and my supporter Mr. Thinh Nguyen who provides me all the useful help and support throughout my training session.
+Special thanks to my mentor Mr. Minh Tran and my supporter Mr. Thinh Nguyen who provide me all the useful help and support throughout my training session.
 It is my pleasure to work with you guys!